 QUESTION: To whom should motivation and recommendation letters be addressed?

-ANSWER: Motivation and recommendation letters can be addressed to the coordinator of the programme, or "To whom it may concern".
+ANSWER: Motivation and recommendation letters can be addressed to the "Joint Management Committee" or "To whom it may concern".

 QUESTION: Can the recommendation letters be sent anonymously?